EmmaLawlor/Quizzy-Rascal/README.md

     - The yellow(#ffff00) color passed the contrast check, and so the heading and sub-heading were changed to this font color to improve visual accessibility.
     ![image](https://user-images.githubusercontent.com/84344402/130504563-107f846c-a319-4b21-8dc6-8471b95199d4.png)

-    - Color codes were take from [htmlcolorcodes.com](https://htmlcolorcodes.com/)
+    - Color codes were taken from [htmlcolorcodes.com](https://htmlcolorcodes.com/)

 - Transitions/Animations
-    - A fade in/out effect was applied to the quiz-area of the Quiz page to enhance user experience and visual appearance.
+    - A fade-in/out effect was applied to the quiz area of the Quiz page to enhance user experience and visual appearance.
-    - When the user selects and answer to the displayed question, the answer button first turns red or green depending on whether the answer was correct/incorrect.
+    - When the user selects an answer to the displayed question, the answer button first turns red or green depending on whether the answer was correct/incorrect.
-    - The entire quiz container then fades out and fades back in, displaing a new question to the user.
+    - The entire quiz container then fades out and fades back in, displaying a new question to the user.
     - Before adding this fading effect, the divs appeared a little jumpy when displaying a new question.
 This transition makes the change to a new question appear more seamless.

 ### Wireframes
 - The wireframes for this project were created using (Balsamiq)[https://balsamiq.com/]
 - The Home, Quiz and Results pages were drawn up in mobile, desktop and tablet views.
-- The wireframes helped to map out the basic structure of the site while building the project, however some style and layout changes were made throughout the development process.
+- The wireframes helped to map out the basic structure of the site while building the project, however, some style and layout changes were made throughout the development process.
     - Desktop View: Home, Quiz and Result Pages

     ![image](https://user-images.githubusercontent.com/84344402/129425119-0f04b530-abef-4505-88c6-e29fe6add371.png)